Financial Decision Tracker

 Some level of training is required by anyone interested in conducting the interviews available here.
 Training to use the Decision Tracker is available to everyone.
 The Vulnerability Assessment, however, should be conducted only by a trained certified mental health professional.

-Groups or organizations interested in receiving training for either interview should contact Dr. Lichtenberg.
+Groups or organizations interested in receiving training in the correct use of any of the Lichtenberg Financial Decision-Making tools should contact Dr. Lichtenberg.
 He conducts trainings in person, via conference call or webinar.
-Participants learn the science behind the interview tools and how to administer and score the interviews.
-Dr. Lichtenberg also consults with organizations to help them understand the problem of financial exploitation and how these interviews can protect their employees and the older clients they serve.
+Participants learn the science behind the interview tools and how to administer and score them.
+Dr. Lichtenberg also consults with organizations to help them understand the problem of financial exploitation and how these tools can protect their employees and the older clients they serve.

 Dr. Peter Lichtenberg describes the research and testing behind his Financial Decision Tracker, a 10-question interview to review how an older adult made a particular financial decision.The Tracker looks for vulnerabilities in financial decision making, so older adults can be protected from exploitation and scams.
 This webinar, through the National Adult Protective Services Association, details the Tracker's research and testing and how to use it effectively.